Skip to main content

 • Deepening of mindfulness and metta as practices capable of helping us see the true nature of reality

-This retreat will include meditation, movement (somatics), music, chanting and ritual, exercises and discussions, teacher input and practice reviews.
+This retreat will include guided and unguided meditations, mindful enquiry, 1:1 practice reviews, teacher input, large and small group exercises and discussions, movement (somatics), chanting and ritual.
 This is a silent meditation retreat.
 Participants should expect to go into silence on the first full day, and come out of silence on the last full day.

 Booking Fee: